Design-inspired Nature – Aguahoja by Mediated Matter Group

-Nature-inspired design research group, Mediated Matter, mimics nature’s material intelligence to create the world’s most organic artificial designs.
+Nature-inspired design research group, Mediated Matter, mimics nature’s material intelligence to create the world’s most organic artificial designs

 Formed and led by Neri Oxman, the Mediated Matter group focuses on “Nature-inspired Design and Design-inspired Nature”, conducting research and experimentation at the intersection of computational design, digital fabrication, materials science, and synthetic biology, applying the knowledge across multiple scales.

 Mediated Matter design approach enables the mediation between nature, objects, and humans, with the mission of enhancing the relationship between the natural and anthropogenic.